 15) Blog Content Embedded With Visuals and Interactive Media

 Basic text-heavy blog articles are no longer adequate, especially given Google's recent update that prioritizes content quality.
 With more users engaging with audio and video formats, I expect more companies will make their blogs more interactive and include a variety of media.
-This includes having embedded video, click-to-Tweets, infographics, original graphics and images, slideshows, clickable Table of Contents for longer posts -- anything that will make the blog content stand out and be visually and functionally more engaging.
+This includes having embedded video, click-to-tweets, infographics, original graphics and images, slideshows, and clickable Table of Contents for longer posts -- anything that will make the blog content stand out and be visually and functionally more engaging.

 Alli Hill, Founder and Director, Fleurish Freelance